Jerris Leonard

-Jerris Leonard (January 17, 1931 – July 27, 2006) was an American lawyer and Republican politician.
+Jerris Gilbert Leonard Jr. (January 17, 1931 – July 27, 2006) was an American lawyer and Republican politician.
 He served as Assistant Attorney General for the Civil Rights Division in the United States Department of Justice during the first two years of the Richard Nixon administration.
 Prior to his federal service, he served eight years in the Wisconsin Senate (1961-1969) and four years in the State Assembly (1957-1961), representing northern Milwaukee County.

 Background and personal life

 Leonard was born on January 17, 1931, to Jerris and Marie Leonard in Chicago, Illinois.
 His family moved to Milwaukee, Wisconsin, where he graduated from Rufus King High School.
 He earned a B.S. in business administration in 1952 from Marquette University, and in 1955 earned an LL.B. from Marquette University Law School.

 On August 22, 1953, he married Mariellen C. Mathie, with whom he had six children.
 He died on July 27, 2006, in Bethesda, Maryland.